 SI.
-Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues Direct purchase by negotiated settlement through the State Policy of "Direct Purchase Policy of private Land for Linear Projects of Asom Mala and EAP" hrough District Level Land Purchase Committee (DLLPC) headed by the Deretary and comprising officials of the revenue, public works (buildings) and • Owners with legal or legalizable title, tenants/ leaseholders Temporary Loss of Land Three months' advance notice to affected parties Rent at market price or mutually agreed land rental value during the duration of the temporary loss of land Restoration of the affected land to pre-project level or better Any land required by the project on temporary use will be compensated in consultation and negotiation with the landowner.
-9. Business owners, Traders, Self- employed, tenants/ leaseholders, employees/ workers, kiosks/ vendors Temporary Loss of Livelihood/ source of Income Provision of one-month advance notice to affected parties, including the duration and type of disruption Assistance to mobile vendors/ hawkers to provide temporarily shifting locations for their continued economic activity For construction activities involving unavoidable livelihood disruption.
-Cash compensation on minimum wage or average earning per month for the loss of income/ livelihood for the duration of disruption to ensure there is no income or access loss Restoration of affected land, structure, utilities 10.
+Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues Direct purchase by negotiated settlement through the State Policy of "Direct Purchase Policy of private Land for Linear Projects of Asom Mala and EAP" Direct purchase of Land with negotiation through District Level Land Purchase Committee (DLLPC) headed by the Deputy Commissioner, Additional Deputy Commissioner (Revenue) as Member Secretary and comprising officials of the revenue, public works (buildings) and land acquisition departments. • Owners with legal or legalizable title, tenants/ leaseholders Temporary Loss of Land 2.
+Rent at market price or mutually agreed land rental value during the Any land required by the project on temporary use will be compensated in consultation and negotiation with the landowner.
+9. Business owners, Traders, Self- employed, tenants/ leaseholders, employees/ workers, kiosks/ vendors Temporary Loss of Livelihood/ source of Income Provision of one-month advance notice to affected parties, including the duration and type of disruption Assistance to mobile vendors/ hawkers to provide temporarily shifting locations for their continued economic activity For construction activities involving unavoidable livelihood disruption, Cash compensation on minimum wage or average earning per month for the loss of income/ livelihood for the duration of disruption to ensure there is no income or access loss Restoration of affected land, structure, utilities 10.
 Loss of CPR Community Assets The affected Common Property Resources, other than religious and Community Structures, will be replaced or rehabilitated or reconstructed as required in agreement with the local community in alternate land by the Project through contractor.
 Or, Cash compensation of the replacement value of the CPR structure (including the religious structures and community structures) for the reconstruction or rehabilitation as per agreed mechanism between the Project Authority and the concerned community. offered by the community or Gram Panchayat land or any other land agreed upon).
-The RP implementation agency in consultation with the local community and 11 All vulnerable displaced persons Vulnerable Affected Person One Time lumpsum Assistance of Rs.
-57,000 (Rupees fifty-seven thousand only) Priority in income restoration training programs Priority in employment under the project during construction as qualified Assistance to basic utilities and public services.
-The Executing Agency shall verify the vulnerable families be identified during the census and implementation of the project.
+The RP implementation agency in consultation with the local community and 11 All vulnerable displaced persons Vulnerable Affected Person Priority in income restoration training programs Priority in employment under the project during construction as The Executing Agency shall verify the vulnerable families be identified during the census and implementation of the project.
 Kiosk shall not be considered under vulnerable category.
 12. Any person or family or CPRs with unforeseen loss Any other unforeseen impacts Any unforeseen impacts, if any, will be documented and incorporated in the Entitlement Matrix and will be mitigated based on the principles agreed upon this framework.